 If your destination is the USA, you have a vast array of prepaid mobile plans to choose from, which are available from the carrier outlets as well as almost any corner store, gas station or big stores such as Walmart or Costco.
 Check out the carriers’ coverage maps beforehand, to ensure you will have service in the areas in the USA you plan to visit, since some US carriers’ coverage can be non-existent in some areas of the country!
 International travellers can also buy prepaid mobile plans from any of the major USA mobile service providers, however you will have to find and go into one of their stores to sign up, since many don’t offer online SIM/plan purchase or delivery to International travellers.

 When you’re going off the beaten path but have to keep in touch, satellite phone rentals can make sense, however they are much more expensive than traditional cellular service.
 This option also involves carrying another communication device, since regular mobile phones don’t support satellite services.

 There is usually cellular service offered aboard most cruise ships, but your mobile provider will charge you very high fees to use it.
-There is a way to stay connected while aboard ship at a modest cost by leaving your cellphone active but turn off data roaming.
+There is a way to stay connected while aboard ship at a modest cost by leaving your home mobile plan active but turning off data roaming.
 That way, caller ID (no charge) is usually displayed when someone calls while you are aboard ship, but simply don’t answer unless it looks urgent.
 Listen to voicemail and/or return the call when you are at a port and connected to less expensive mobile services.
 Alternately, send them email or use Facebook Messenger or Facetime using the onboard Wi-fi, which is much less expensive.
 Hint: follow the crew to find free or low-cost Wi-fi while ashore!

 Perhaps it’s not worth it…